-The figures cover the year from 1 January 2022 through 31 December 2022.
-The comparative figures cover the period from 1 July 2020 (commencement of operations) through 31 December 2021.
+The figures cover the year from 1 January 2023 through 31 December 2023.

 Basis of accounting

 Valuation of assets and liabilities and determination of the result takes place under the historical cost convention.
 Unless presented otherwise at the relevant principle for the specific balance sheet item, assets and liabilities are valued according to the cost model.